JetBrains/kotlin/ReadMe.md

 ### Using a pre-built Kotlin IDEA plugin

+You can download the latest Kotlin IDEA Plugin from the [IDEA Plugin and Tests CI build](http://teamcity.jetbrains.com/project.html?projectId=project67&tab=projectOverview)

-In a recent [IDEA 11 EAP build](http://confluence.jetbrains.net/display/IDEADEV/IDEA+11.1+EAP) install the Kotlin plugin:
+Or in a recent [IDEA 11 EAP build](http://confluence.jetbrains.net/display/IDEADEV/IDEA+11.1+EAP) install the Kotlin plugin:

 Preferences -> Plugins -> Browse Repositories -> Manage Repositories... -> + to add a new repository URL